proxytranslation/user-docs/introduction/getting-started.md

 Easyling also offers a Sales Tool to help LSPs and freelancers in growing their business.

-If you have a well-defined group of potential customers you'd like to offer your translation services to, like hotels or restaurants with only monolingual websites in your area, easyling makes it easy for you to impress the business owners.
-Just collect the URL addresses, add them to the Sales Tool, and easyling will automatically create a project for all webpages according to the settings you specify.
+If you have a well-defined group of potential customers you'd like to offer your translation services to, like hotels or restaurants with only monolingual websites in your area, the translation proxy makes it easy for you to impress the business owners.
+Just collect the URL addresses, add them to the Sales Tool, and the translation proxy will automatically create a project for all webpages according to the settings you specify.
 Once the translation and post-editing of the translated main pages are ready, you can send a link to the business owners.
 If your potential clients are impressed with the translated page and the fact that no IT involvement is required on their end, you have a better chance to win the deal.

 For more information see our [blog](https://www.easyling.com/blog/try-sales-tool-lsps-freelancers/) or this short [video](https://www.easyling.com/features/mass-sales-tool/)